If you’re a fan of apple cider, you’re going to love this coffee cake!

 Do you have a favorite fall ingredient?
 Mine has got to be apple cider.
-I love cider for its tart, refreshing, and crisp flavor.
-Plus, it’s super versatile.
-You can drink it cold, or simmer it with spices for a warm mulled cider!
+I love its tart, refreshing, and crisp flavor.

 - A layer of crunchy streusel topping full of cinnamon and brown sugar gives you that quintessential coffee cake texture.